skgithub14/AC215_KKST/README.md

 Note that besides these two keys, one should obtain the `bucket-reader.json` file from the team members and add it to the **secrets** folder too.

 #### 3. Set up Docker container for deployment
-Within this folder, run `sh docker-shell.sh` in the terminal to build and enter the docker container.
+Within this folder, run `sh docker-shell.sh` or `docker-shell.bat` in the terminal to build and enter the docker container.

 Once inside the container, check the versions of these tools:
 ```